uniport/uniport-gateway/docs/src/main/mkdocs/content/04-customization/include-static-configuration.md

 #### Applications

-Applications define the core logic of Portal-Gateway.
+Applications define the core logic of Uniport-Gateway.
 They define which applications listen on which ports and paths.

 | Variable                    | Required | Type   | Description                                                                         |
 | --------------------------- | -------- | ------ | ----------------------------------------------------------------------------------- |